Today you will learn how to make a résumé for online jobs.

 - Writing long personal stuff

-- Not emphasizing much about the skills
+- Not emphasizing their skills enough

-- Not giving a proper Objective/Introduction
+- Not giving a proper objective/introduction

 - No projects to list